 - Aggressive pets, making you feel scared, frustrated and out of control?

 - Sick pets keeping you up at night fearful, worried and anxious?

 Is your relationship with your pet on the rocks?
 Don’t panic.

-Even if your pet is completely out of control or sick or in pain, there’s a lot you can do to turn things around.
+Even if your pet is completely out of control, sick or in pain, there’s a lot you can do.

 Help is on the way.

-In working with me, not only will you have a customized plan to save your relationship, you’ll know what to do every day to enjoy a happy, healthy, well behaved pet you can take pride and pleasure in!
+In working with me, you will have a customized plan to save your relationship so you’ll know what to do.
+You can enjoy a happy, healthy, well behaved pet you can take pride and pleasure in!